Turning Tauck's luxury travel browsers into bookers

-Since 1925, Tauck has provided unforgettable journeys for travelers on all seven continents in over 100 destinations and 70+ countries.
+Since 1925, Tauck has provided unforgettable travel experiences on all seven continents in over 100 destinations and 70+ countries.
 Intimate, authentic travel experiences are made possible by their long-standing supplier relations around the globe.

-Role UI/UX Designer
+Role UX Designer

 Partners Client · Digital Strategist · Front & Back-end Engineering